Incubate-or-Intubate/realtime-datawarehousing/README.md

         EMIT CHANGES;
     ```

-1. And now create a Ksql table to retain the most up-to-date values by demographics.
+1. Use a Ksql table to keep only ther latest values for `demographics` records.
     ```sql
         CREATE TABLE demographics WITH (
                 KAFKA_TOPIC='demographics',